 The ever increasing pollution, scientific advancements, industrial development and the lack of concern for the environment has made clear blue skies a part of our world history.
 Looking up and not finding a crisscross of contrails is literally impossible.
 What makes it even worse is that these contrails are increasing global warming significantly since they trap the infrared energy in the earth’s atmosphere.
 Researchers now believe that the impact left by the vapor trails of aircrafts can be significantly reduced by adding a small distance to the total length of the flight.

 A group of researchers working at the University of Reading have conducted a series of studies to find solutions to the problems of contrails.
 They believe that a solution is now in sight and a simple action can actually reduce the devastating effects of both issues.
+While this is in effect, NetEnt Follower will also take part in helping.
 The BBC reports that these researchers believe that the vapor trails of aircrafts can be significantly reduced by adding a small distance to the total length of the flight.
 This should also help to reduce the impact of global warming.

 Vapor trails are formed when aircrafts fly through moist and cold air, which leads to the exhausts from the engines to condense.
 Some of these trails can stretch for as much as 100 miles as well.
 Moreover, these trails are known to stay around for a period of 24 hours before dissipating.
 The impact that these trails are having on global warming is far greater than the carbon emissions.